 A: Two factors: the tremendous uptick in demand and the lagging capacity to produce.

-Q: As a supplier to the electronics manufacturing services industry, what advice would you give to EMS providers and their OEM clients about mitigating risk in the supply chain?
+Q: As a supplier to the electronics manufacturing services industry, what advice would you give to EMS providers and their OEM clients about trends and mitigating risk in the supply chain?

 A: Forecast your requirement, engage with distribution to cover those requirements with either hard orders or bonded stock.
 Hopefully, you’ve established a history of using those key components as this will help you when allocation becomes an issue.